-If none of these categories applies to you, contact our office and we will help you through the application for registration process.
+If these categories do not apply to you, please contact our office and we will help you through the application for registration process.

-Your registration renewal and payment are due by December 1st each year.
-Registration opens October 1st.
+Registration opens October 1st and ends on December 1st of each year.
 Early Bird Registration runs from October 1st to October 31st, and will automatically enter you into a draw for cash prizes!

 Once you have applied and paid your fees, you will be a registered member of the College from January 1st to December 31st every year.